kubeflow/community/README.md

 ## About this repository

 - [proposals](proposals): for Kubeflow Enhancement Proposal (KEP) process
-- [subprojects](subprojects): to donate your project to Kubeflow community
+- [subprojects](subprojects): to donate your project to Kubeflow community and to see list of existing Kubeflow subprojects
 - [ecosystem](ecosystem): to join Kubeflow ecosystem
 - [how-to](how-to): for documenting community and other project processes